yunzhiclub/log/finalWebApp/README.md

-# FinalWebApp
+# 日志系统

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7.
+## 版本

+nodejs 14.15.4

+npm 6.14.10

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.